 - Ask them directly about their thoughts of suicide and what they are planning.
 If they have a specific plan, they need help right away.
 If the person is feeling unsafe, or you think they are at high risk, don’t leave them alone.
 You could ask someone else to be with them when you need to leave or need time out.

 - Support them to access professional help, like a doctor or counsellor.
-Go with them if possible.
+Go with them if possible and if they are okay with that.

 Remember to take care of yourself when you are caring for others.